xapix-io/paos/README.md

 The result is just a string with all your data inside.

-Now you can use your favorite http library to make requests to that service:
+Now you can use your favorite http library to make the request to the service:

     (require '[clj-http.client :as client])
     (require '[paos.service :as service])